espressif/esp-at/docs/en/AT_Command_Examples/Ethernet_AT_Examples.rst

    Note: If the length of the data you entered is more than the value of <length> (n) set by ``AT+CIPSEND``, the system will prompt ``busy``, and send the first n bytes.
 After sending the first n bytes, the system will reply ``SEND OK``.

 #.
-Receive data in normal transmission mode.
+Receive data in :term:`Normal Transmission Mode`.

    When the ESP server receives data, AT will prompt: